carlohamalainen/carlohamalainen.github.io/_posts/2010-02-18-telstra-prepaid-wireless-broadband-on-ubuntu-9-0410-04.md

 Restart.
 Disable wireless connections (right click the connection manager).
 Plug in the USB wireless modem, wait a bit, and a new connection wizard should pop up.

-Configure the modem as Telstra &#8211; UMTS / HSDPA.
+Configure the modem as Telstra -- UMTS / HSDPA.

 You should now be able to connect.
-It doesn&#8217;t ask for a password because all authentication is done via the SIM card.
+It doesn't ask for a password because all authentication is done via the SIM card.

-If this doesn&#8217;t work, check the output of **lsusb** and make sure that a device appears with ID 19d2:0031.
+If this doesn't work, check the output of **lsusb** and make sure that a device appears with ID 19d2:0031.
 If you see a device with ID 19d2:2000 then the usb_modeswitch program has failed.

 Todo: check balance and recharge: [Whirlpool forum notes](http://forums.whirlpool.net.au/forum-replies.cfm?t=1072789&r=17344691#r17344691) .